MananBagadi100/ideal-spoon_recommendation/README.md

 # ideal-spoon_recommendation
-content and collaborative filtering system
+content and collaborative filtering system.
+This is a practice project